Get E-Book

 HTTP request deadline

-A TCP connect timeout is the endpoint setup failing to complete in time.
+A TCP connect timeout means setup failed to finish in time.
 The OS sends SYNs, waits, retries according to its policy, and eventually reports failure.
 Node surfaces that as a connect error if no higher deadline acted first.

-A Node socket inactivity timeout is created by JavaScript API calls.
+A Node socket inactivity timeout comes from JavaScript API calls.
 It watches for inactivity on the socket and emits a timeout event.
-The socket remains open until your code closes or destroys it.
-That event is a timer signal, not a TCP packet.
+The socket stays open until your code closes or destroys it.

 socket.setTimeout(5000);